KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 logging-plane host
 	management-interface
 ```
-You also have configuration options to log to ATA flash that is peristent on reboot which is definitely useful but not the better options.
+You also have configuration options to log to ATA flash that is persistent on reboot which is definitely useful but not the better options.
 To be fair you can also use this in conjunction with a central logging server.
 Now for some logging things to avoid.
 No logging to console or monitor
 ```cisco
 no logging console